-From a high level, you’ll want to triage your efforts according to four key SEO categories: performance, best practices, accessibility, and SEO fundamentals.
-If you’re a product owner or marketing lead, this section is your SEO checklist.
+At a high level, you’ll want to triage your efforts according to four key categories that directly and indirectly impact your SEO: performance, best practices, accessibility, and SEO fundamentals.
+You can pull this information directly from PageSpeed:

 A fast website is a better website for users and for search engines.
-Page speed is one of Google’s core ranking factors and must not be ignored.
+Performance is a core ranking factor and must not be ignored.

 • CDN (Content Delivery Network)